Kavana2203/hospital-management-restapi/README.md

 # Hospital Management System

-A full-stack web application built with Spring Boot 3.5.0 and JDK 21 to manage hospital operations including appointments, patients, doctors, medicines, and treatment history.
+A rest api built with Spring Boot 3.5.0 and JDK 21 to manage hospital operations including appointments, patients, doctors, medicines, and treatment history.

 ## Features